 Trading is now a widely tenable strategy, however.
 Traders can exploit short-to-medium-term price volatility by cashing out over short timeframes, such as during the upward trending market of 2020 and 2021.
 Your decision to either buy or trade cryptocurrencies will come down to your investment needs: do you want a more stable long term investment (in which case, buy), or do you want to try and profit from a riskier, more short-term endeavour (in which case, trade)?

 What’s the Difference Between a Cryptocurrency Exchange and a Broker?

 A cryptocurrency exchange, such as Binance, is just what the name suggests, a platform where a user exchanges an asset for another asset from another user or from the exchange itself.
 In another sense, an exchange is a middle party that injects trust in a crypto trade between two users.
 The exchange keeps an order book and uses an exchange protocol to match and settle orders.
 Currently, there are centralized and decentralized cryptocurrency exchanges.
 Other iterations are non-custodial and custodial.

 Conversely, a cryptocurrency broker links users with the market.
 For example, a broker such as eToro connects its clients with the cryptocurrency market.
-Unlike an exchange, a broker exposes its clients to the prices of the assets on offer in return for collateral.
+Unlike an exchange, a broker exposes its clients to the prices of the crypto assets on offer in return for collateral.
 When you make an order on Forex.com, you will be wagering that the underlying asset's price either goes up or down.
 The difference between the value of the contract at the point of making the order and the value at the point of exiting the market amounts to your profit or loss.
 At no point do you actually own the underlying cryptocurrency.